dan6425/danpanel/README.md

-# danpanel
+# IrishAct
-A derma panel addon  created for my server.
+A small addon  created for my server that displays act commands graphically.
+# irishact